|Period:||Semester 2, Block III||Hours of study:||50:00 hrs|

 Written Exam (75%), and assignments (25%).

-The course is usually taught in February / March.
+The course is taught in March 2019.

 Application via uSis.
 Registration closes 1 month before the start of the course.